Requirements for Distance Counseling

 It is recommended that your internet connection have a minimum speed/bandwidth of 1 Mbps Download and 1 Mbps Upload.
 Most internet connections will have adequate Download speeds, but Upload speeds for some connections can be on the low side.
 Higher speeds (for both Download and Upload) will improve the quality of video that you can receive and send (up to the limits of the webcam used).
 You can check your internet connection speed at: Speedtest.net.

 You will also need a webcam (i.e., web camera) connected to your computer (and positioned on top of, or in front of, your monitor).
-Many current laptops and some tablets have webcams built in.
-I suggest a minimum of 360p resolution, but you do not need any higher than 720p (i.e., 720p is the maximum the video conferencing software currently supports).
-A 360p webcam is considered High Quality resolution.
-720p is considered HD Video and requires approximately 3 Mbps Upload speed to make full use of the HD resolution.
-Note that the video conferencing software will send and receive the highest quality video your internet connection will allow (up to and including 720p).
+Most (all?) modern laptops, tablets and phones have webcams built in.
+I suggest a minimum of 720p resolution, but you do not need any higher than 1080p.
+Note that the video conferencing software will send and receive the highest quality video your internet connection will allow.

 Headphones (or Headset with Microphone)

 You will need a pair of headphones (e.g., even simple earbuds can suffice), or alternatively a headset with built-in microphone.
 The reason I ask that you wear headphones (or a headset) is to avoid an echo/feedback issue that can occur where my voice plays over your speakers and then loops back through your webcam microphone (causing a very distracting echo on my end).
 By both parties utilizing headphones (or headsets) this issue is eliminated.
-If you would like to use a headset with built-in microphone (instead of using the webcam microphone) I recommend the Logitech G330 3.5mm/USB Connector Headset; it is decent quality, lightweight, comfortable and adjustable.
+If you would like to use a headset with built-in microphone (instead of using the webcam microphone) I recommend the very lightweight and comfortable Shokz OpenComm UC.
 You are not required to use this particular headset (or any headset for that matter—only headphones are requested).
 Any headset or headphones that you find comfortable and adequate audio quality should be fine.
-For additional options you can explore the headsets sold by Skype.

 Other Important Details

-Payment: You can pay online via Dwolla.
+Payment: You can securely pay online.
 Checks should be made out to Transitions Counseling and mailed to:

 250 East Market Street